Exclusive: Suburb Wanting ‘Divorce’ from Atlanta Will Get Senate Hearing

 The committee head moved to the affluent district with his husband a few years ago from New York, where he had been CEO of the Intrepid Sea, Air & Space Museum for about 20 years.
 He said he has been disturbed by the “brazenness” of the criminal behavior as of late, pointing to a high murder rate, home invasions while residents are home, and a recent police warning of “bump and robs.”

-“Our [agenda], which is irrespective of politics, is just taking control back of our city,” White told Breitbart News in June.
+“Our [agenda], which is irrespective of politics, is just taking control back of our city,” White said in June.

 Buckhead has often been ranked one of the wealthiest communities in the south and is home to an abundance of expensive retail, shiny new office buildings, and upscale neighborhoods.
 An Atlanta Journal-Constitution analysis assessed that a hypothetical Buckhead City would be 74 percent white and have an average median income of around $140,000, and that the city would take with it about 40 percent of Atlanta’s entire value.